idvorkin/techdiary/notes/machine-learning.md

 ### Batch vs Online
 In batch learning the model is built once, and ignores incoming data.

 In online learning (better called incremental learning) an initial model is deployed but is then re-deployed with an updated model based on the incoming data.
-The rate at which the model is updated is the Learning Rate, and is an important parameter, if the model is updated quickly, it can break quickly based on a string of un-representative data, if the model is updated slowly there can be a prologed period of time while the model performance ispoor.
+The rate at which the model is updated is the Learning Rate, and is an important parameter, if the model is updated quickly, it can break quickly based on a string of un-representative data, if the model is updated slowly there can be a prolonged period of time while the model performance is poor.

 ###  Instance vs Model